 Additionally, candidates for the MA degree fulfill the Research Tool Requirement of the Graduate School by showing competency in a language other than English or Spanish.
 This requirement can be fulfilled by taking a translation exam in the Graduate School, or by taking a language course at Loyola or elsewhere and earning a grade of B or higher.

-Coursework for credit toward the MA degree in Spanish consists of graduate seminars in Spanish (Loyola University SPAN 400-level courses).
+Coursework for credit toward the MA degree in Hispanic Studies consists of graduate seminars in Spanish (Loyola University SPAN 400-level courses).
 With the permission of the Graduate Program Director, graduate students may take up to two graduate seminars in other academic departments of Loyola University, up to two advanced-level undergraduate courses in Spanish (Loyola University SPAN 300-level courses), and may transfer credit toward their degree of up to two graduate-level courses completed at another academic institution.
-For more detailed information, please see the Masters Curriculum for the MA in Spanish.
+For more detailed information, please see the Masters Curriculum for the MA in Hispanic Studies.
 Students who wish to complete their degree in two years should plan to follow the proposed Masters Course Load.

 Our tradition: Eloquentia perfecta